grossadamm/esp32_s3/README.md

 ### Docker Setup (Recommended)

-The application uses Docker with PM2 for process management, running all services in a single container:
+The application uses Docker Compose with **3 separate containers** for optimal service isolation:

 ```bash
 # Clone the repository